 All the executions the Justice Department announced last year are set to follow a single-drug lethal injection format that relies on pentobarbital.
 This is the process used by Georgia, Missouri, and Texas, three states that ranked in the top six in executions between 1977 and 2017.

-The total number of executions have fallen considerably from a high in 1999 of 98.
+The total number of executions each year has fallen from a high of 98 in 1999.
 In 2017, there were 23 executions that took place in eight states.
 Seven of them occurred in Texas, the most of any state.

-The death penalty is currently legal in 29 states, though some states where it is legal, like California and Pennsylvania, have moratoriums on its use.
+The death penalty is currently legal in 28 states, though some states where it is legal, like California, Pennsylvania, and Oregon, have moratoriums on its use.
 Colorado is the most recent state to abolish the death penalty, signing a bill into law in March.

-Of more than 1.5 million prisoners nationwide in 2016, 33% were black and non-Hispanic.
-(Black people make up about 15% of the general population.)
+Of more than 1.4 million prisoners nationwide in 2018, 33% were Black and non-Hispanic.
+Black and non-Hispanic people make up about 13% of the general population.

 Keep up with the latest data and most popular content.